aionescu/pseudocode/README.md

 # pseudoi

-Romanian pseudocode interpreter
+Romanian pseudocode interpreter that I wrote for my programming certificate at the end of high school

 ## Building and running

-You will need the .NET Core SDK, which can be found [here](https://dotnet.microsoft.com/download).
+You will need the .NET SDK, which can be found [here](https://dotnet.microsoft.com/download).

 To build, run `dotnet build` in the repo's root directory.

-To run the project, run `dotnet run <file>` (e.g. `dotnet run Samples/Adunare.pseudo`).
-Running will also build the project.
+To run the interpreter, run `dotnet run <file>` (e.g. `dotnet run Examples/Adunare.pseudo`).
+This will also build the project if it was not built beforehand.

 ## License